Eurovision Young Musicians 2012

 Eivind Holtsmark Ringstad of Norway won the contest, with host country Austria and Armenia placing second and third respectively.

 Location

 Rathausplatz, a square outside the Wiener Rathaus city hall of Vienna, was the host location for the 2012 edition of the Eurovision Young Musicians final.
 The Schubert Hall in Vienna, Austria, hosted the semi-final round.

 Format

 Martin Grubinger was the host of the 2010 contest final with Pia Strauss hosting the semi-final round.

 Participating countries

-This year, 14 countries participated in the Eurovision Young Musicians.
+Broadcasters from fourteen countries participated this year in the Eurovision Young Musicians.

 The semifinal was held in two parts.
 The first part was held on 5 May 2012 and the second on 6 May 2012.
 The seven best were selected by an international jury to perform live as finalists in the final that was held on 11 May 2012.